 Earth Day Hike

-Enjoy a hike in Flat Rock Brook in Englewood on April 22 at 11 am to celebrate Earth Day.
+Enjoy a hike in Flat Rock Brook in Englewood on April 22 at 3:30 pm to celebrate Earth Day.
 This is designed for families with children ages five and older.
-It costs $5 for members and prior registration is required.

 Celebrate the Earth